AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/scoring-ml-model.md

 # Score a Real-time Machine Learning model

 >[!IMPORTANT]
 >Real-time Machine Learning is not available to all users yet.
 This feature is in alpha and still being tested.
+This document is subject to change.

 This tutorial show you how to use Real-time Machine Learning nodes to pre-process incoming data and score it against your ONNX model.

 **Known issues for alpha:**
 - Functions used in nodes cannot be serialized.
 For example, a lambda function used in a pandas node.
 - 60 seconds sleep after edge deployment is done manually.
 This can be transferred to the score_edge method of EdgeUtils.

+>[!IMPORTANT]
+>In order to score a model for use in Real-time Machine Learning, you need to have completed the previous tutorial on [training a model for Real-time Machine Learning](./training-ml-model.md)

 ## Create a new notebook